samuel-hunter/parsnip/README.md

 The [test suite](./test.lisp) shows how each function works, and how it's expected to perform.

+## Road to Production-Readiness

+The general API is figured out -- it should change minimally through to 0.1.0.
+Most everything else (quickstart documentation, benchmarking) can now follow.

+- [ ] The external API is stable, including primitive parsers and parser combinators
+  - [x] All parsers are limited to a non-seeking stream with a 1-character peek buffer (outside `parse-try`)
+  - [x] Some robust way to figure out parser debugging.
+  	I've decided to go for return traces during failures.
+It seems to work pretty well!
+  - [x] Parselets for common idioms (like digits and numbers).
+  - [x] Inestigate multi-stage parsers with generic streams.
+        I know that many parsers work by having a lexing stage, and then a tree-building stage.
+	I experimented with this with the JSON example to see if it made any improvement, and the speed slowed down from 2.5x to ~5x.
+- [ ] Code tests
+  - [x] Every external function is unit-tested.
+  - [x] 95% code coverage in `parsnip.lisp` as reported by `sb-cover`.
+        True as of commit `0b7a7173cd5b54799378a2b306035bc1feef13e3` - 95.7% coverage in expressions, and 100% coverage in branches
+  - [ ] Benchmarks should have a reasonable speed.
+        I don't plan for this library to be the fastest, but it shouldn't be snailing either.
+	The current speed of the JSON example is about 2.5x slower than cl-json.
+	This is close to my target of being only twice as slow.
+- [x] Documentation
+  - [x] Code examples with real formats
+    - [X] JSON
+    - [x] Some C-family programming language
+  - [x] Docstrings in all external functions and macros
+  - [x] Quickstart within the README
+  - [x] A full reference somewhere, maybe within the README
+- [ ] Peer review.
+I need more than myself looking at the project.
+Many eyes are welcome :)
+- [ ] Time * Exposure.
+- [x] A nice drawing of a parsnip :)

 ## Examples

 The [JSON example](./examples/json.lisp) matches extremely close to the grammar notation of the [RFC8259 JSON specification](https://datatracker.ietf.org/doc/html/rfc8259).